helboukkouri/character-bert/README.md

 ```

 You can adapt the `run_experiments.sh` script to try out any available model.
 You should also be able to add real classification and sequence labelling tasks by adapting the `data.py` script.

-## How do I pre-train CharacterBERT?

-Please refer to the following repository: <https://github.com/helboukkouri/character-bert-pretraining>

-## How do I reproduce the paper's results?

-Please refer to the following repository: <https://github.com/helboukkouri/character-bert-finetuning>

 ## Running experiments on GPUs